 Airbnb was established in 2008 as a way for both travelers and hosts to benefit.
 Travelers have been given the opportunity to save money while making their travel plans through the service.
 Hosts benefit by earning money to let tourists use their space.
-Using Airbnb can be a blessing on all fronts but also problematic if guests and hosts fail to prepare.
+Using an Airbnb investment can be a blessing on all fronts but also problematic if guests and hosts fail to prepare.
 Consider these things before renting an Airbnb.

 Guests Should Determine Their Needs